Skip to main content

 Biographical / Historical

 The People's College, Sheffield, was founded by the Rev. Robert Slater Bayley, Minister of Howard Street Chapel, in 1842.
-Opening in George Street, the College moved in the following year to larger premises in Orchard Street; John Derby was its Secretary in the early years.
-At that time a large proportion of the poorer children of the nation grew up without the benefit of schooling.
-Bayley, who in his earlier years in Sheffield had frequently lectured at the Mechanics' Institution, which provided adult instruction in elementary subjects at evening classes, determined to give working youths and young men from the age of 13 upwards the higher education enjoyed by the youth of the leisured classes, for which they would make some payment.
-It was further decided that young women should be admitted from the outset.
-The scheme proved popular, and in 1844 fifty classes per week were enrolled.
-Subjects taught were not only the "Rudimental" Reading, Writing and Arithmetic but, in addition, Geography, Moral Knowledge, English and General History, English Composition, Science, Logic and Algebra, Philosophy and Natural History, English Literature, Latin and Greek.
-Much of the labour involved fell to Bayley, the College's Principal, though other staff were employed.
-At first this revolutionary institution stood alone in the country, but its example soon gave rise to similar intitutions elsewhere, notably the Working-Men's College in London which itself gave rise to many imitators.
+At that time many poorer children of the nation grew up without an education.
+Bayley was determined to provide young working men and women the opportunities for education, with a wide range of subject classes running before and after the working day.
+The scheme proved popular and the College moved to larger premises after a year, to Orchard Street in 1843.
+By 1844 there were fifty classes per week, attended by over 300 students.
+Subjects taught were Reading, Writing and Arithmetic, as well as Geography, Moral Knowledge, English and General History, English Composition, Science, Logic and Algebra, Philosophy and Natural History, English Literature, Latin and Greek.
+Bayley did most of the teaching himself, as well as publishing textbooks for the use of the classes.
+At first this revolutionary institution stood alone in the country, but its example soon gave rise to similar institutions elsewhere, notably the Working-Men's College in London which itself gave rise to many imitators.

-After Bayley left Sheffield the College, on the point of collapse, carried on under a Committee of young enthusiasts under the Chairmanship of Mr Wilson Overend, a prominent physician, for some years with considerable success.
-By 1870, when Forster's Education Act finally established a national system of education its fortunes were again declining, as other educational institutes were now operating in Sheffield.
-In 1874 the Corporation ordered the demolition of the Orchard Street premises for new road construction and the College classes were closed, although the Day-school survived until 1878.
-On 7th May 1879 a farewell gathering of students was held in the Cutler's Hall, the year of the founding of Firth College, an institution which ultimately evolved into the University of Sheffield.
+The college was revived by former pupils after Bayley left Sheffield.
+The Committee of young enthusiasts under the Chairmanship of Mr Wilson Overend, a prominent physician, ran the College for some years with success.
+By 1870, when Forster's Education Act established a national system of education its fortunes were declining, as other educational institutes were now operating in Sheffield.
+In 1874 the Orchard Street premises were demolished for new road construction and the College classes were closed, although the Day school survived until 1878.
+On 7th May 1879 a farewell gathering of students was held in the Cutler's Hall, the year of the founding of Firth College, an institution which ultimately evolved into the University of Sheffield

 Extent